 In choosing the best pocket knife you should pay particular attention to the type of steel used in the blade is going to be a big factor to consider.
 Alongside edge geometry and design, blade steel is a critical element that determines how a knife performs.
 Steel is essentially an alloy (i.e. a mix) of carbon and iron that is often enriched with other elements to improve certain characteristics depending on the desired application.

 In the knife industry different types of steel are created by varying the types of additive elements as well as how the blade is rolled and heated (i.e. the finishing process).
 Refer to our Knife Steel Composition Chart for more details on these elements.

 Ultimately, the different types of steel used in knife blades each exhibit varying degrees of these five key properties:

 Hardness is the ability to resist deforming when subject to stress and applied forces.
-Hardness in knife steels is often referred to as strength and is generally measured using the Rockwell C scale (aka “HRC”).
+Hardness in knife steels is directly correlated to strength and is generally measured using the Rockwell C scale (aka “HRC”).

-Toughness is the ability to resist damage like cracks or chips when subject to impact and also the ability to flex without breaking.
+Toughness is the ability to resist damage like cracks or chips when subject to impact or “sudden loads”.
 Chipping is a knife’s worst enemy and never easy to fix.
 There are a number of different ways to measure toughness (i.e. Charpy, Izod) thus it’s less standardized than hardness when it comes to knives.
 In general, the harder the steel the less tough it’s likely to be.